learnlatex/learnlatex.github.io/en/lesson-07.md

 You can include EPS, PNG, JPG, and PDF files.
 If you have more than one version of a graphic then you can write, for instance, `example-image.png`.
-(The `graphicx` package will try to guess the extention if you do not give one.)
+(The `graphicx` package will try to guess the extension if you do not give one.)

 ## Altering graphic appearance